mostraus/AMUSE-Group11/README.md

 - Find core question we want to answer: What types of planetary systems can survive tidal disruption of the parent galaxy?
                                         (At what timescale does tidal stripping occur?)

+## Info maybe usfull in future
+- GalactICs (Kuijken & Dubinski, 1995), which is designed to set up a selfconsistent galaxy model with a disk, bulge, and dark halo - in book 4.4.5 Merging Galaxies